 Preheat oven to its highest temperature (likely 450 degrees).
 In a small pot over medium heat, warm butter and salt until milk solids turn brown and it starts to smell nutty and rich, about 4 minutes.
 Turn off the heat and add bourbon very slowly.
 It will bubble up violently—don’t be alarmed.
 Keep warm until ready to use.

-- Place the oysters on a bed of rock salt garnished with peppercorns in a cast iron pan.
-Place into the hottest oven you have (preferably a wood burning oven stuffed with old bourbon barrel staves—or 450 degrees).
-Cook until you see the oyster juices just starting to bubble around the edges.
-Take out of the oven and pop open the hot oysters being careful not to burn
+Place oysters on a bed of rock salt garnished with peppercorns in a cast-iron skillet.
+Cook until you see oyster juices just starting to bubble around the edges.
+Remove skillet from oven and pop open hot oysters, being careful not to burn yourself.

-- Place oysters on a piece of slate with the bed of rock salt.
+Place oysters on a serving platter or piece of slate covered in rock salt.
 Drizzle with warm bourbon brown butter.
 Garnish with a bit of country ham, lime zest, and a sprig of fresh cilantro.
 Serve while hot.